apache/streams-examples/local/elasticsearch-hdfs/README.md

 Description:
 ------------
-Copies documents between elasticsearch and file system.
+Copies documents between elasticsearch and file system using the hdfs driver.

 Streams:
 --------